I do not have an answer for you on how it is possible to steal so much money from a small country.

 The new hybrid had great appeal: not just to respectable accountants, but also to those who were up to no good.

 The Hermitage fraud, in which $230Mn in tax receivables were pinched, in Russia, gets its obligatory mention.
-Sergei Magnitsky, working with Hermitage boss Bill Browder, who was investigating it, suddenly found himself accused of being the perpetrator.
-He was convicted, in a Russian court, and was later beaten to death, in a Russian prison.
+Sergei Magnitsky, said to be working with Hermitage boss Bill Browder to investigate the fraud, found himself a suspect in it.
+Magnitsky was later beaten to death, or died of neglect (there are conflicting accounts) in a Russian prison.

 …proceeds were also laundered through a couple of the limited liability partnerships that were by now becoming increasingly popular among launderers (partly because the Companies Act 2006 required companies to have at least one “natural person” as a director, whereas LLPs could continue with entirely shell company directors).